3rd June, 2026

 Trend 1: The Rise of Digital and Audiobooks

 One of the most significant shifts in publishing over the past decade has been the rapid growth of digital formats, particularly ebooks and audiobooks.
-What began as a small corner of the market is now a driving force in how readers discover and consume books.
-For many, the convenience of downloading a novel instantly or listening to a story while commuting has become part of everyday life.
+What was once a small segment of the market is now central to how readers discover and consume books.
+For many, instant downloads and listening on the move have become part of everyday reading behaviour.

 Trend 2: Print-on-Demand